chchn25O7/ao3_bookmark_dl/README.md

 `--formats HTML` instead captures the work in the same way a browser's "Save As -> Webpage, Complete" would, saving to `downloads/HTML/<title>_<id>.html` with a `downloads/HTML/<title>_<id>_files/` folder with the images/CSS/fonts it uses.

 This means that custom HTML and workskins should look similar to how they're intended to look.
+This also means if you have a site skin on by default (eg: Reversi), your HTML downloads will also have that skin on.

 ### Options